Solon High School

 Solon High School, founded in 1898, is a public high school located in Solon, Ohio, a southeastern suburb of Cleveland in the Northeast Ohio Region, the 15th largest Combined Statistical Area in the United States.

-It comprises grades 9 through 12, and is the only high school in the Solon City School District, which also includes Solon and Orchard Middle Schools, and three elementary schools: Lewis, Parkside and Roxbury.
-Solon High School's student body is approximately 1,700 students while the faculty roster includes approximately 200 teachers, administrators, and staff.
+It comprises grades 9 through 12 and is the only high school in the Solon City School District, which also includes Solon and Orchard Middle Schools, three elementary schools: Lewis, Parkside and Roxbury, and a preschool, Regano.
+Solon High School's student body is approximately 1,500 students while the faculty roster includes approximately 200 teachers, administrators, and staff.
 Erin Short currently serves as principal.

+As of 2024, Solon's student body is 53% White, 22% Asian or Pacific Islander, 17% Black, 5% Two or more races, and 3% Hispanic.

 Academics

 Solon High School and the entire Solon City School District consistently rank among the best schools in Ohio.
-In 2021, the Solon School District was named the Public School District in America by the community and academic rating organization Niche.com.
-Solon High School was listed as #181 on Niche's list of America's Best Public High Schools and #3 Best Public High School in Ohio.
-The school was given a Gold Ranking and listed #211 by U.S. News & World Report and #7 in Ohio.
+In 2021, the Solon School District was named the best Public School District in America by the community and academic rating organization Niche.com.
+That same year, Solon High School was listed as #181 on Niche's list of America's Best Public High Schools and #3 Best Public High School in Ohio.
+The school was given a Gold Ranking and listed as #211 by U.S. News & World Report and #7 in Ohio.

 Solon High School is one of few schools to have received Blue Ribbon awards twice, both in 1991 and 2009.

 Solon High School students are perennially recognized by the National Merit Scholarship Program.
 The class of 2021 had 19 Solon High School students named as National Merit Finalists and 14 Commended Students, while the class of 2022 had 34 Semi-Finalists and 16 Commended students.
 This was the highest number in Ohio.

 In 2013, Solon High School was awarded the prestigious Red Quill Award from the ACT organization for the sixth consecutive year, and the Red Quill Legacy Award for the second consecutive year, for excellent overall student scores on the ACT (Test).
 Solon was the only Ohio school to receive the award and one of 21 in the Midwest.

 Students are also often recognized for their performance on Advanced Placement Exams.
 Solon has over a 90% pass rate, and currently offers 27 AP courses.
 The school has had many students recognized for number of exams taken and high average scores as AP Scholars and others for being members of the less than 0.005% that have received perfect scores on their exams.

 Athletics

-The Solon Comets' athletic programs compete in the Greater Cleveland Conference (GCC) against other local area high schools.
+The Solon Comets' athletic programs compete in the Suburban League against other local area high schools.
 Solon's high school sports rivals include Twinsburg High School, Hudson High School, Mentor High School, and Mayfield High School.

-Solon's mascot is the comet and colors are blue and white.
-The school's fight song is Ohio State's "Fight the Team Across the Field."
+Solon's mascot is the comet and its colors are blue and white.
+The school's fight song is "We Fight with the Might of the Blue, Gold, and White."